-The Application Area has been disturbed through grazing and clearing.
+The site has been disturbed through grazing and clearing.
 Weed encroachment is most evident adjacent to the roads and within the riparian habitat along Bowmans Creek.
-Two vegetation communities were identified within the Application Area being Grassland and Hunter Valley River Oak Forest.
-Hunter Valley Floodplain Red Gum Woodland has been identified to the east of the Application Area and has been included within this assessment due to its regional significance (refer to Figure 3.1).
+Two vegetation communities were identified within the site being Grassland and Hunter Valley River Oak Forest.
+Hunter Valley Floodplain Red Gum Woodland has been identified to the east of the site and has been included within this assessment due to its regional significance (refer to Figure 3.1).

-A full list of flora species identified within the Application Area has been provided in Annex A.
+A full list of flora species identified within the site has been provided in Annex A.